top of page

 Together, these reforms require employers to review their workplace practices, engage employees in consultation, and take meaningful action to prevent harm.

-Victoria’s New OHS (Psychological Health) Regulations – Effective 1 December 2025
+Victoria’s OHS (Psychological Health) Regulations – Now in Effect

-From 1 December 2025, Victoria’s new OHS (Psychological Health) Regulations will bring the state into alignment with the national model WHS laws, making psychosocial risk management a legal obligation for all Australian employers.
+From 1 December 2025, Victoria’s new OHS (Psychological Health) Regulations commenced, strengthening employer obligations to identify and manage psychosocial hazards and aligning Victoria more closely with the national model WHS approach to psychosocial risk management.

 • Identify and assess psychosocial hazards such as bullying, harassment, job stress, and poor role clarity.